 After a detailed investigation that convinced the Winnow team that this model was a clear improvement over their previous models, they pushed it into production.
 As a result of this deployment, the Winnow team was able to:

-- Reduced the time to value to new customers by providing accurate and automated food categorizations from day one.
+- Reduce the time to value to new customers by providing accurate and automated food categorizations from day one.

 - Cut the number of unique models running in production from 12 to 1, allowing them to spend engineering bandwidth on higher-value projects instead of routine model maintenance.

-- Improved the accuracy of their system by 15% over their previous customer-specific models.
+- Improve the accuracy of their system by 15% over their previous customer-specific models.

-- Created a much more attractive product that allowed them to acquire more new customers and therefore save more food waste!
+- Create a much more attractive product that allowed them to acquire more new customers and therefore save more food waste!

 “Aquarium helped our machine learning team move much faster, enabling us to deliver on product initiatives that we previously thought weren’t possible.
 It’s also made a significant impact on our company - we can now onboard new customers far more quickly and win more business than we could before.”